Traveler's guide

 A typical day

-At the Petite Aventure and Grand Tour, you are on vacation and can enjoy your day to the fullest.
+At La Petite Aventure and Le Grand Tour, you're on vacation and can make the most of your day.

-The supervision team is on the road as early as 6:30 a.m. and you can take the road at your own pace and at a time that suits you.
-Please note that if you take the road outside the suggested times, we cannot guarantee our assistance in case of a problem.
+The support team is on the road as early as 6:30 a.m., so you can set off at your own pace and at a time that suits you.
+Please note, however, that if you set off outside the suggested times, we cannot guarantee our assistance in the event of a problem.

-Meals are planned according to the number of registered participants and the meal times are long enough to spread out the traffic.
-Don't worry, you will always find something to eat if you arrive at the lunch stop at 1:30 p.m. or if you wish to have dinner at 8:00 p.m.
+Meals are planned according to the number of participants enrolled, and meal times are sufficiently extended to spread out the traffic.
+Don't worry, you'll always find enough to fill you up if you arrive at the lunch stop at 1:30 p.m., or if you'd like to have dinner at 8 p.m.

 Luggage